SamuelAndresPascal/cosmoloj-py/unit_simple/docs/standard.md

 The *Simple Unit* specification does not define shortcut method in the general case.
 So, for instance, defining the Fahrenheit from the kelvin needs either calling the `TransformedUnit` constructor or to create an intermediary unit.
-Let's examine the different way to address this case.
+Let's examine the different ways to address this case.

 The first one, consists in trying to represent the affine conversion in a single synthetic way: